Total Vision Avenida del Mar

 If blinking doesn’t work, try rinsing your eye with clean cold water to see if the sensation goes away.
 Small foreign objects may also be removed using eye drops or artificial tears.

-Feeling like Something Is in Your Eye?
+Feeling like Something Is in Your Eye, But Nothing Is There?

 Everyone has experienced the irritation of something in their eye at some point in their lives.
 This sensation tells you that something is not quite right with your eye.